The GeometricKernels Package: Heat and Mat\'ern Kernels for Geometric Learning on Manifolds, Meshes, and Graphs: Heat and Matérn Kernels on Non-Euclidean Spaces

 \subsection{Future Work}

 There are a number of geometric settings which admit kernels that can be computed using methods similar to the ones we consider.
-This includes spaces of graphs \cite{borovitskiy2022}, vector fields on manifolds \cite{hutchinson2021, robertnicoud2024}, edges of graphs \cite{yang2024}, metric graphs \cite{bolin2024}, general cellular complexes \cite{alain2024}, and compact homogeneous spaces \cite{azangulov2022}.
-In principle, one could consider kernels for implicit geometry \cite{fichera2023, peach2024}, though supporting this in a backend-independent manner would be considerably more involved.
+This includes spaces of graphs \cite{borovitskiy2023} and other combinatorial spaces \cite{doumont2025}, vector fields on manifolds \cite{hutchinson2021, robertnicoud2024}, metric graphs \cite{bolin2024}, general cellular complexes \cite{alain2024}, and compact homogeneous spaces \cite{azangulov2022}.
+In principle, one could consider kernels for implicit geometry \cite{fichera2023, peach2024, dunson2022, niu2023, he2025}, though supporting this in a backend-independent manner would be considerably more involved.
 Incorporating these new settings could increase the package's generality and support new use cases.